rashmiltuwk-dotcom/OPM-Path_Integration_Rotation/README.md

-The post-processing is currently a working progress.
+The post-processing script present is for epoching lvm files, in addition to process the mat traces file.

+Please note that motive have relevant tak files to analyse as well.